10-Year Annualized Percentage Change (2015-2024)

 What are the different taxing jurisdictions?

 A taxing jurisdiction is a governmental entity that has taxing authority over a property.
 The combination of mills levied by taxing jurisdictions with authority over an individual property determines the total taxes paid.
 In a county, all properties pay the same number of mills to the county.
 If a taxpayer resides within city limits, they will also pay taxes to that city.
 Each property in the state is within both an elementary school district and a high school district.
 Additionally, all properties pay a countywide mill towards bussing and retirement.
-These mills are separate from the local school mills because they are assessed on a countywide basis.
-Finally, all property in the state pays state mills towards statewide education equalization and to support the Montana University System.
+All property in the state pays state mills towards statewide education equalization and to support the Montana University System.

 What is a mill?